renepacchaux/performing-arts-ux/README.md

 ##### User Testing
 Using Mixpanel to track first-clicks and beyond, I tested the profile page to give the profile a home.
-The profile page was tested remote computer style, on the video app of choice by the interviewee, usually at dinner time.
-Among the interviewees, Holly Jessye and Karl all participated without having to share their desktop screen.
+The profile page was tested remotely on the video app of choice by the interviewee, usually at dinner time.

 ##### Competitive
-Northlight, Ticketmaster, 4-Star and NBC where all analyzed as part of the competition to achieve a layout that works on
+Northlight, Ticketmaster, 4-Star, and NBC where all analyzed as part of the competition to achieve a layout that works on
 1. photo size and placement
 2. what items are included as part of the contact details
 3. placement of copyright notice